AroneSusau/zendesk-coding-challenge/v1/README.md

 A command line interface based application that is written in javascript using the Node.js runtime.
 The app makes HTTP requests to the Zendesk API to retrieve account tickets displayed in either a summary table or full details format.
 The task had a one week deadline to create and submit the application.

-## Challenge Requirements

-- Connect to the Zendesk API.
-- Request the tickets for your account.
-- Page through tickets when more than 25 are returned.
-- Display tickets in a list.
-- Display individual ticket details.
-- Happy path tests provided (minimum).

 ## Prerequisite Installations

 - [NodeJS](https://nodejs.org/en/) v10.16.0 or greater